pullashradha/CalendarMapping/src/CalendarMapping/README.md

 Navigate to event details page from calendar details page | --- | ---
 Restrict site access through authorization | --- | ---
 Custom password requirements in Startup.cs | --- | ---
-**Hold API keys in EnvironmentalVariables class | --- | ---
+View all public calendars on landing page (must have at least one event in calendar) | --- | --- **Hold API keys in EnvironmentalVariables class | --- | ---

 ** = specs yet to be finished